-I love a good parade – don’t you?
+I love a good parade–don’t you?
 One of the best parades I’ve ever seen is the historical parade in Santa Barbara during the “Old Spanish Days Fiesta” celebrations.
-This year should be an especially good one, as it’s the 90th anniversary of the Fiesta Santa Barbara Historical Parade, although they are all good.
+I return to Santa Barbara year after year for the Fiesta Historical Parade, one of the largest equestrian parades in the country.

 Pretty ladies – Fiesta Historical Parade